Abstraction in Java

 - There can be no object of an abstract class.
 That is, an abstract class can not be directly instantiated with the new operator.

 - An abstract class can have parameterized constructors and the default constructor is always present in an abstract class.

-When to use abstract classes and abstract methods with an example
+When to use abstract classes and abstract methods

 There are situations in which we will want to define a superclass that declares the structure of a given abstraction without providing a complete implementation of every method.
 Sometimes we will want to create a superclass that only defines a generalization form that will be shared by all of its subclasses, leaving it to each subclass to fill in the details.